valdirsalustino/web_url_searcher/README.md

 ## Getting Started

-Just clone the the project at github: `git clone https://github.com/valdirsalustino/web_url_searcher.git`
+* Just clone the the project at github: `git clone https://github.com/valdirsalustino/web_url_searcher.git`

-Change the folder created `cd web_url_searcher`
+* Change to the folder just created `cd web_url_searcher`

-Run the code `python urlSearcher.py`
+* Run the code `python urlSearcher.py`

-As default the program scrape the url: www.google.com Please edit the variable `initial_url = "www.google.com"` to whateve url you want to scrape.
+As default the program scrape the url: www.google.com.
+Please edit the variable `initial_url = "www.google.com"` inside  the file `urlSearcher.py` to whatever url you want to scrape.
 There is an option which allows the user to past the url into the iterative command line.
 However it fails to be iterative within a container in the IBM cloud, to my best knowledge.

-The package includes an unit test for every function used by the urlSearcher.py
+The package includes an unit test for every function used by the `urlSearcher.py`

 just run `python myunittest.py`